Income in the Off-Season: Household Adaptation to Yearly Work Interruptions

 Abstract

 Joblessness is highly seasonal.
 To analyze how households adapt to seasonal joblessness, we introduce a measure of seasonal work interruptions premised on the idea that a seasonal worker will tend to exit employment around the same time each year.
 We show that an excess share of prime-age US workers experience recurrent separations spaced exactly 12 months apart.
-These separations coincide with aggregate seasonal downturns and are concentrated in seasonally volatile industries.
-Examining workers most prone to seasonal work interruptions, we find that these workers incur large earnings losses during the off-season.
-Lost earnings are (i) driven mainly by repeated separations from the same employer; (ii) not recouped at other firms; (iii) partly offset by unemployment benefits; and (iv) amplified by concurrent drops in partners’ earnings.
-On net, household income falls by about 80 cents for each $1 lost in own earnings.
+Examining workers most prone to seasonal work interruptions, we find that they incur large earnings losses during the off-season that are little offset by other sources of income.
+On net, household income falls by about $0.80 for each $1.00 lost in own earnings.

 Avatar